golang/vscode-go/docs/settings.md

 ```

-#### `tempModfile`
-(Experimental) tempModfile controls the use of the -modfile flag in Go 1.14.

 #### `usePlaceholders`
 placeholders enables placeholders for function parameters or struct fields in completion responses.

 #### `verboseOutput`
 (For Debugging) verboseOutput enables additional debug logging.

-#### `verboseWorkDoneProgress`
-(Experimental) verboseWorkDoneProgress controls whether the LSP server should send
-progress reports for all work done outside the scope of an RPC.